1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: 501(c)(3) public charities and government/public agencies located in 29 eligible counties across California and Nevada.
+According to the current listing, eligibility includes: 501(c)(3) public charities and government/public agencies located in 29 eligible counties across California and Nevada.
 Not available to private foundations, religious organizations (for religious activities), political organizations, or fraternal orders.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.